mitra42/webForth/DESIGN.md

 In ROM goes: User Save; Code Dictionary; Name dictionary and in RAM (Stacks, TIB, PAD, User variables; data parts of CREATE DOES> words).

-A word "useRam" does the correct manipluation of pointers so that the Flashed dictionaries point to Ram for a continuation.
+A word "useRam" does the correct manipulation of pointers so that the Flashed dictionaries point to Ram for a continuation.

 #### Memory map to Javascript